-The Bachelor of Science in Nursing program has established the following Program Learning Outcomes, which flow directly from the College of Nursing's mission and philosophy.
+The Bachelor of Science in Nursing program has established the following LVN to BSN program learning outcomes, which flow directly from the College of Nursing's mission and philosophy.
 These outcomes reflect what students should expect to have learned upon graduation.

 - Support professional nursing practice decisions with concepts and theories from the biological, physical and social sciences.

 - Plan preventive and population focused interventions with attention to effectiveness, efficiency, cost, and equity.

 - Support therapeutic nursing interventions for patients and families in a variety of healthcare and community settings using evidence-based practice.

 - Apply nursing process and critical thinking when providing holistic, patient centered nursing care to diverse populations.

 - Design health care education for individuals, families, and communities.